focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 {{ figureflickr(url="https://live.staticflickr.com/65535/53667147539_9b0fabcde9_k_d.jpg" caption="a pair of kipra v1 PCBs in their resplendent glory") }}

+## Some custom text added in KiCAD

+It's silly, but I am solidly at the place where having a PCB with bespoke silkscreen text in my hands still feels special and awesome.
+The charm will likely wear off in a few more builds, but I'm enjoying this moment.

 ## Soldering and the oh fuck cycle

 Soldering the diodes, hot swap, and TRRS were familiar to me so I was pretty confident all that would work out correctly.
 But for this reversible MCU I needed to solder across pairs of jumper pads on the correct side, and due to wanting both MCUs facing up, I ended up having to do exactly the opposite of what the instructions on the PCB  silkscreen said.
 So this contributed to many rounds of what I call the "oh fuck...whew cycle".
 This starts with me soldering something and then either thinking or being told on discord that I just fucked it up.
 Typically this kind of thing is all or nothing.
 You get all the MCU pins wired correctly and you have a keyboard, or you make one mistake and you have a drink coaster.

+(The reality is not that stark especially if you do electronics work regularly, but in my anxious mind all this felt very high-stakes)

 But each time within a few minutes and with posting KiCAD files or screenshots or photos, eventually we hit the "whew" phase of the cycle where we figure out actually it's fine and correct.
 Keep in mind this is a custom one-off project.
 It's not a kit that dozens (dozens of us!) have built before.
 So asking for help requires friendly folks on discord to go the extra mile to learn your custom design and provide guidance.

 I went through a few rounds of "of fuck...whew" on the PCB jumpers, a few rounds on the MCU mounting, a few rounds on the MCU pinout, a round about whether I had been referencing the wrong pinout for the entire project (I had), and a few rounds on the TRRS QMK firmware stuff.
 Exciting times!

 ## MCU mounting footgun

 Mounting the MCU revealed that my MCU had one extra through hole per side compared to the footprint on my PCB.
 So I had to figure out if the extra empty hole was supposed to be the one closest to the USB connector or the one furthest away.
 I also had to snip one of my pin headers off to make it match the PCB footprint.
 I studied the pinout a bunch and tried to reason that reset should map to reset, etc, but it's tricky because my MCU footprint is reversible and has jumpers so everything is like "this is reset, unless you soldered one of these jumper pads, in which case it is no longer reset, but exactly how all that cleverness works out is really tricky to keep track of".
 This was extra fun because the microscopic hole labels on the MCU are mostly between the through holes and it's not clear if the label applies to the hole above or below the label, and even studying the ends of the row don't really clear it up.
 But in the end I was pretty sure I needed my rows and columns starting on the holes farthest from USB, so I mounted it that way, and it ended up being correct.

+{{ figureflickr(url="https://live.staticflickr.com/65535/53713640443_e8cdbe9efe_o_d.jpg" caption="Planing the details and getting confirmation before soldering the MCUs to the PCBs") }}

 {{ figureflickr(url="https://live.staticflickr.com/65535/53666092497_69f0429d11_k_d.jpg" caption="soldering jumper pads on the top side of the PCB (doing the opposite of what the silk screen says)") }}